Email signature detailed instructions

 4) Pasting the email signature

-In your email browser, paste the signature copied from the RTF file.
-The example below is from Outlook.
-Your email browser may differ depending on your email program and operating system.
-Please refer to the helpful links provided in this guide for more information.
+In your email client, paste the signature copied from the RTF file.
+The example below is from Outlook on Mac.
+Your email client may differ depending on your email program and operating system.

 After pasting, remember to personalize your information (your name, department, phone numbers and email address).